Changelog

 Channels are now supported across all ActivitySmith SDKs and integrations, and the documentation has been updated with channel examples.

-ActivitySmith channels screen for routing push notifications and Live Activities
+ActivitySmith channels screen for routing Push Notifications and Live Activities

 You can also scope API keys to specific channels for tighter control over where updates can be delivered.